rajkosto/biskeydump/README.md

 With all your BIS keys and your RawNand.bin (or the physical eMMC attached via microSD reader or using a mass storage gadget mode in u-boot/linux) you can explore/modify your eMMC partitions using my HacDiskMount tool (if running Windows) from https://switchtools.sshnuke.net

 ## Usage

- 1. Place your own tsec fw as a C hex array or escaped string into the file src/hwinit/tsecfw.inl
+ 1. Build `biskeydump.bin` using make from the repository root directory, or download a binary release from https://switchtools.sshnuke.net
- 2. Build `biskeydump.bin` using make (make clean && make) from the repository root directory
+ 2. Send the biskeydump.bin to your Switch running in RCM mode via a fusee-launcher (sudo ./fusee-launcher.py biskeydump.bin or just drag and drop it onto TegraRcmSmash.exe on Windows)
- 3. Run fusée gelée with `biskeydump.bin` instead of `fusee.bin` (sudo ./fusee-launcher.py biskeydump.bin)
+ 3. Either read out and note down the text printed on your Switch's screen, or scan the generated QR code with your phone to have a copy of all your device-specific keys

 ## Changes